unisave-cloud/docs/features.md

 Data of your game are stored in the [ArangoDB](https://www.arangodb.com/) database.
 You can trust this established NoSQL database that no data will get lost.
 You can export and import data in the JSON format, access the data from a [web interface](https://www.arangodb.com/docs/stable/getting-started-web-interface.html), and query it using the arango query language ([AQL](https://www.arangodb.com/docs/stable/aql/)).

 **Security**<br>
-Game clients communicate with the Unisave cloud using HTTPS protocol to make sure no information can be leaked.
+Game clients communicate with the Unisave cloud using HTTPS protocol to make sure no information leaks.
 Unisave also comes with player authentication templates that use proper password hashing.

 **Docker**<br>
 Each request is processed in an isolated docker container.
 This provides you with a level ground on which to build your game backend and it makes sure one request does not interfere with other requests being processed.
 The container is also often restarted so that you don't have to worry about memory leakage.